U.S. Route 19 in Georgia: Route description

 Most of this section is a limited-access road with four lanes in each direction, becoming two lanes in each direction as the highway continues away from the northern suburbs of Atlanta.
 It arrives in Dahlonega, where it is no longer concurrent with SR 400, before about 37 mi of extremely curvy road, which includes a concurrency with US 129.
 From the north side of the state, the last major town it travels through is Blairsville.

 Northwest from there, US 9/US 29/SR 11 passes the southwest border of the Butternut Creek Golf Course before entering Youngstown.
 The road turns north again where it utilizes a short causeway over Wellborn Branch, a tributary of the Nottely River before intersecting the northern terminus of Pat Haralson Memorial Drive.
 The road enters Canal Lake where another short causeway that makes a pond leading to Stevens Branch Creek.
 In Ivylog, the eastern terminus of SR 325 can be found across from Ivy Log Road.
-At the southwest corner of the North Carolina state line, SR 11 meets its northern terminus, while US 9 continues towards Erie, Pennsylvania and US 29 continues towards Knoxville, Tennessee.
+At the southwest corner of the North Carolina state line, SR 11 meets its northern terminus, while US 19 continues toward Erie, Pennsylvania and US 29 continues toward Knoxville, Tennessee.

 The following portions of US 19 in Georgia is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense: